Guardianship Q&A Series

 Analysis

 Apply the Rule to the Facts: A sibling holds financial power of attorney for a parent with early-stage dementia, and a family member believes the sibling is misusing that authority.
-An interested relative can petition the Clerk of Superior Court to determine incapacity and, if needed, appoint a limited or general guardian.
-Because a power of attorney exists, the court will look at whether targeted remedies—like ordering an accounting, suspending the agent, or replacing the agent—will protect the parent.
-If those remedies are insufficient and the parent cannot manage essential needs, the clerk may appoint a suitable family member as guardian.
+An interested relative can petition the Clerk of Superior Court to determine incompetence and, if needed, appoint a limited or general guardian.
+Because a power of attorney exists, the court will look at whether it remains a sufficient less restrictive alternative.
+If it does not and the parent cannot manage essential needs, the clerk may appoint a suitable family member as guardian.

 Process & Timing